No. 2 Squadron RCAF

 The lineage of the squadron originates with the first Canadian 2 Squadron, formed in 1918 as part of the Canadian Air Force and disbanded in 1920.
-The squadron number was carried by No. 2 (Operations) Squadron, which flew forestry patrols in Alberta to support civil government between 1925 and 1927.
+The squadron number was carried by No. 2 (Operations) Squadron, which flew forestry patrols in Alberta to support civil government operations between 1925 and 1927.
 It was transferred to civilian control at the end of that period and its designation lapsed.
 The squadron was reformed on paper as No. 2 (Training) Squadron in 1928, but never became active under that designation.

 History

 The squadron traced its lineage back to No. 2 Squadron, Canadian Air Force (CAF), and No. 2 (Operations) Squadron RCAF.

 Day bombing squadron

 The formation of two Canadian-manned squadrons in England, No. 123 (Canadian Squadron) Squadron RAF, a day bombing unit, and a fighter unit, was authorized by the Air Ministry on 5 August 1918 during World War I; these were to be the first formations of the Canadian Air Force.
 Canadian flying ace Temporary Lieutenant Colonel Billy Bishop was placed in charge of pilot selection for the squadrons; he prioritized officers who had seen service on the Western Front over recent volunteers, effectively creating what military historian Sydney F. Wise described as two "elite squadrons".
 Bishop selected Captain Walter Lawson DFC, a veteran Royal Naval Air Service and Royal Air Force (RAF) pilot, to command 2 Squadron, but the former's departure for Canada after giving up his position in early October delayed the formation of the squadrons as Bishop had completed a list of pilots for the fighter squadron but left Lawson to select the pilots of the bomber squadron; the Air Ministry did not receive a complete pilot list until 19 November.
 In addition to Bishop's departure, the delay in the pilot selection process occurred due to difficulties in transferring Lawson and the other squadron commander from the RAF and doubts about the continued existence of the Canadian Air Force after the war ended on 11 November.
 Ground crew for the Canadian Air Force were selected from men with relevant civilian careers in Canadian depots in England in a process that began in August, which resulted in them spending a lengthy period in training.